Besttz/CITS3403II/README.md

 # CITS3403 GUILD Voting System
-author:Haoran, Tommy, Zhenyu & Sabrina
+author: Haoran, Tommy, Zhenyu & Sabrina

 # Introduction of the application
 The application mainly provides 6 functions to the users -- Registration, Log in, Candidate info, Vote, Account and Admin.